 Snowdon Summit’s visitor centre, Hafod Eryri, receives on average half a million visitors each year and it’s not hard to see why.
 On a clear day the views stretch as far as Ireland.
 The Summit café sells a selection of hot and cold drinks and snacks, making Hafod Eryri the highest refuelling station in Wales and England.

-Pushed by original Swiss steam locomotives from 1896, the heritage carriages are accurate re-constructions of the Snowdon Mountain Tramroad & Hotels Co observation carriages.
+Pushed by original Swiss steam locomotives from 1896, the heritage carriages are accurate reconstructions of the Snowdon Mountain Tramroad & Hotels Co.'s observation carriages.
 The Snowdon Lily and The Mountain Goat are built on the original chassis and bogies from the carriages of 1896.
 Travel the way our ancestors did as you journey through the clouds to Yr Wyddfa, Snowdon.

 Passengers who prefer a little more room are advised to book their trip on the Heritage Steam Experience, seating 34 with a central isle.
-An average of three departures leave Llanberis daily May to the end of September (weather permitting) and pre-booking is advisable to avoid disappointment.
+An average of three departures leave Llanberis from June to the end of October (weather permitting) and pre-booking is advisable to avoid disappointment.
 The return journey duration is approximately two and a half hours, which includes a 30-minute stop at the Summit.

 The Traditional Diesel Service

 New passenger carriages were built in 2013 for our Traditional Diesel Service to ensure that visitors to North Wales can continue to enjoy the Snowdon Mountain Railway experience for many years to come.

 Pushed by Hunslet Engine Company diesel locomotives, the contemporary diesel carriages seat up to 60 passengers.
 Departures leave Llanberis (weather permitting) from June until the end of October.